bbcf/bbcfutils/Python/rnacounter/doc/tutorial_rnacounter.rst

 * Overlapping regions:
   In "raw" counting mode, regions spanned by exon from two or more genes, together with the alignements inside these regions, are ignored (ambiguous).
+  The "nnls" mode tries to resolve the ambiguity in the same way it does for multiple isoforms.

 * Multiple alignments:
   Rather than an option/default to remove multiply mapping reads, this filtering